mapcraftlabs/mapcraft_docs/README.md

 ### placeHeadingTemplate

-The placeHeadingTemplate is the templat used above the form which edits place attributes.
+The placeHeadingTemplate is the template used above the form which edits place attributes.
 It is usually very short and might just display the place name or id attribute.
 The object called `p` has all the place properties for the place currently being edited.

 ```javascript
 placeHeadingTemplate: "\